 The European Union should urge Turkmen government to stop unlawful interference with internet freedom.

-Right to education One of Berdymukhamedov’s main pledges was to improve Turkmenistan’s shattered education system.
+One of Berdymukhamedov’s main pledges was to improve Turkmenistan’s shattered education system.
 While some of the most egregious policies have been reversed—the 10-year education system has been restored, as has the five-year university system—the overall situation remains dismal.
 While some reports say that the Academy of Science was restored, there is no indication that it is functioning as an independent institution, and the Council on Science and Technology that took over some of the Academy’s functions is still answerable directly to the president.
 The Rukhnama, Niazov’s propaganda book, while not studied as intensively as under Niazov, remains a central element of the school curriculum and is still the subject of a required exam for entrance into practically any university course of study.

 The European Union should urge the Turkmen government to fully realign the Turkmen education system with international standards, which includes academic freedom, and the availability, accessibility, acceptability, and adaptability of primary and secondary education.

 Berdymukhamedov is planning constitutional reform to increase the president’s term of office from five to seven years and to turn the legislative body (Mejlis) into a more traditional parliament.
 While the latter could contribute to increased transparency of government policies, it remains to be seen whether President Berdymukhamedov has the political will to make the amendment.
 Constitutional reform could be seen as a further step towards de-Niazovization.
 Nevertheless, it cannot be relied on to solve Turkmenistan’s egregious human rights problems in the absence of strong political will and sustained encouragement from Turkmenistan’s international partners, combined with principled conditionality.

 1 Pal is not accused of stealing the equipment, but of bearing responsibility, as a department chief, for the missing property.